 Timing is everything when sending job interview follow up

 While the interview process can feel slow on the candidate end, decisions on the hiring end are sometimes made rather quickly.
 This is the case when it comes to exchanging post-interview feedback and initial candidate impressions amongst interviewers.
 Timing is everything in the interview game and there’s no better way to communicate to the hiring manager that their job is your top priority than with a thoughtful follow up.
-You should send your “thank you” within 24 hours of the interview.
+You should send your thank you within 24 hours of the interview.

 Don’t write a novel.
 Instead keep your thank you letter short and sweet!

-In a world where the resume only gets 6 seconds of the hiring manager’s time, you can be darn sure your “thank you” note will receive a similar scan.
+In a world where the resume only gets 6 seconds of the hiring manager’s time, you can be darn sure your thank you note will receive a similar scan.
 Avoid being wordy at the expense of turning off the hiring manager in what will be your final impression before offer stage.
 Instead limit yourself to 2 or 3 short paragraphs.
 Keep reading for content suggestions.

 How many “thank you” e-mails should you send?

 The rule of thumb is: one thank you note per interviewer.
 Why?
 Time is valuable for every interviewer who spends time with you.
 Also – if someone interviewed you, they will definitely be weighing in with the hiring team on whether or not to hire you.
 Whatever you do, DO NOT copy/paste the same note to each person.
 Colleagues talk and there’s nothing worse than being the topic of the copy/paste “thank you” conversation!
 Keep all of your thank you’s relevant to your individual conversations since all of your interviewers likely covered different ground.
 Just like your resume, thank you emails should always be tailored to fit the interviewer and conversation you shared.

 Here’s exactly what to say in an interview follow up note